Shaga-Matula/Iceberg/README.md

 ### Fix: -Mentor Gareth McGirr pointed me in the right direction.
 Print statements can be broken to reduce line length.

-### Code error below was highlighted by Pylint as incorrect.
+### Code error
+- The below error was highlighted by Pylint as incorrect.
 There were 3 instances that need correcting.

 <figure>
   <img src="assets/images/pylint.png" width=350>